From Community Giver to Business Seller: The Mindset Shift No One Talks About

 Reframe Your Value Proposition

-Instead of thinking "I'm asking for money," think "I'm offering transformation."
-Instead of "I'm being greedy," think "I'm creating sustainable service."
-Instead of "They might not be able to afford it," think "Investment creates commitment."
+Instead of thinking "I am asking for money," think "I am offering transformation."
+Instead of "I am being greedy," think "I am creating sustainable service."

 Practice Your Pitch